Italian fortifications on the Austro-Hungarian border: Construction

 The first wave of fortification building aimed to block the advance of Austrian armies of a traditional nature.
 From 1870 a second wave of building took place, in which fortifications were built with much thicker walls and lower profiles, responding to advances in artillery technology.
 From around 1900 new buildings were made from reinforced concrete, with cannons and howitzers firing from inside armoured domes.
 As much of the structure as possible was underground.

 In some cases fortifications were not newly built, but developments of earlier structures from the Republic of Venice.
 Others were originally constructed.
-By Austria-Hungary before being list to Italy in 1866.
+By Austria-Hungary before being lost to Italy in 1866.
 Among these were the forts of the Rivoli and Pastrengo groups, built to defend Verona.

 Because Italy was in a hurry to complete its key fortifications before war started, the newest forts - Campolongo and Verena in particular - had not been well built.
 Instead of reinforcing their concrete with steel, they used stones, wood and waste material instead.